vermontdevil/deafpickletail/site/faq/index.md

 **Do I have to be a resident in the Midwest to play in this tournament?**<br />Anyone in the USA or a country can participate in this tournament.

 **Are the games played outdoor or indoor?
-Wood floor or Asphalt?**<br />We will play indoor on asphalt courts.
-There are 10 courts.
+Wood floor or Asphalt?**<br />We will play indoor on asphalt courts, using X-40 balls.

 **Why is the participation limited to individuals aged 18 and above?**<br />Due to liability and waiver purposes, the event is set for adults.